lucianodato/noise-repellent/README.md

 Buttons explained:

 - Capture noise print: To manually take the noise print.
 - Adaptive Noise: To change the noise profile dynamically in time.
-This enables the automatic estimation of noise thresholds, so only amount of reduction and Noise offset parameters would be usable.
+This enables the automatic estimation of noise thresholds.
 - Reset noise print: Removes the noise print previously captured.
 - Noise listen: To hear only the residual noise.
 - HF residual emphasis: Applies a window to the residue for HF boost.
 This might recover HF details.